ResFactory/r2/lib/sql/render/README.md

 ## TODO

+- [ ] Nomenclature: group domains, entities, tables, views, schemas, namespaces into _information model modules_ or `IMM`s.
+- [ ] Nomenclature: generalize logical foreign keys into _links_; when dealing
+      with physical RDBMs and physical foreign keys it's ok to refer to them as FKs but when talking about `IMM`s refer to foreign keys with parent/child, association, etc. relationships as _links_.
 - [ ] Check out [Cell Programming Language](https://www.cell-lang.net/) for
       ideas around "stateful programs" and their built-in relationships (vs. objects capabilities)